Workers' CompensationYour Case Is Our Mission

 If you find that your employer or its insurer is refusing to help you or to take mandatory steps concerning your claim, contact an attorney from Strickland Agner Pittman right away.

-All of your medical expenses should be covered by your employer’s workers’ compensation insurance.
+All your medical expenses should be covered by your employer’s workers’ compensation insurance.
 You pay no deductible.
-These benefits can cover your emergency care, surgery, hospitalization, medication and rehabilitation.
+These benefits can cover your emergency care, surgery, hospitalization, medication, and rehabilitation.
 However, you must get treatment from the health care provider approved by your employer.
 You can only change doctors if your employer or the NCIC permits it.
 You can also be reimbursed for medical-related travel.

 Lost Wage Benefits